 Everybody has a mom, even Man Podger David.
 No, he wasn’t brought down on a crafty alien spaceship, though sometimes his projects are out of this world!
 That was a horrible joke, by the way.
-David’s decoupage gift for Mother’s Day is a DIY vase collection made out of PVC pipe, so even though my joke was bad, it was completely true.
+David’s decoupage gift for Mother’s Day is a collection of photo vases made out of PVC pipe, so even though my joke was bad, it was completely true.
 Here’s how he did it.

 I’m getting a lot of requests for Mother’s Day themed items at my Etsy store.
 So I had Mother’s Day on the brain when I visited Home Depot recently.
 I found myself, as I often do, in front of all the PVC piping thinking “there must be something I can make out of this!”
 There are so many great shapes and sizes and it’s all so affordable, but I’ve never been able to come up with anything.
 And it suddenly dawned on me that I could use the various pipes to make vases.
-And then I thought, why not decoupage the pipes in old photos and make a fun, nostalgic centerpiece for a Mom’s Day celebration?
+And then I thought, why not decoupage the pipes in old pictures and make fun, nostalgic photo vases for a Mom’s Day celebration?
 For a total cost of about $12.

 - PVC pipes of various widths